oskariorg/oskari-documentation-site/_content/blog/2025-03-07_Oskari_Developers_Day_2025.md

 **The preliminary program:**

 Morning (9:00-11:00)
-- Oskari 3.0 - what's new & how to update?
-(NLS FI & Sitowise)
+- Oskari 3.0 - what's new?
+(NLS FI)
 - Using OAuth2 + Entra ID to sign up to Oskari (Ubigu)
 - Expanding the RPC functionality (Gispo)
+- Controlling metadata using FME and the CSW plugin of GeoServer (Väylävirasto & Sitowise)
 - Sharing the latest Oskari-related work in your organizations, use cases, etc.

 Self-paid lunch

 Afternoon (12:00-16:00)
+- Oskari 3.0. - how to update?
+(Sitowise)
 - Guided workshops: How do I set up the Oskari geoportal or RPC?
 - Open discussion